-The District Engineer and District Superintendent are responsible for monitoring water conditions, elevations, and forecasts for the purpose of identifying conditions warranting additional action beyond routine flood preparedness as outlined in this plan.
+The District Engineer is responsible for monitoring water conditions, elevations, and forecasts for the purpose of identifying conditions warranting additional action beyond routine flood preparedness as outlined in this plan.

-3.2.6 Activate and/or Direct District Personnel During Emergency Operations
+3.2.6 Activate and/or Direct District Staff During Emergency Operations

-The District Superintendent and District Engineer are authorized and responsible for activating District personnel and resources, for requesting or providing mutual aid assistance from public agencies, and for supervising District personnel, contractors, and/or mutual aid resources assigned to District for 1) levee patrol, 2) flood fight operations, and 3) District de-watering operations.
+The District Engineer is authorized and responsible for activating District staff and resources, for requesting or providing mutual aid assistance from public agencies, and for supervising District staff, contractors, and/or mutual aid resources assigned to the District for 1) levee patrol, 2) flood fight operations, and 3) District de-watering operations.

-The Board President will issue a Delegation of Authority letter (see Attachment 2) confirming and defining these authorities as noted in Section 3.2.2.
+The Board President will issue a Delegation of Authority letter (see Attachment 2) confirming and defining these authorities as noted in Section 3.2.2 and issue an Emergency Resolution (see Attachment 3).